alexcarron/alexcarron/README.md

 - Wireframing and Prototyping

 ## 📂 Finished Projects
+- **[Portfolio Website](https://github.com/alexcarron/portfolio)**: A static portfolio website I made as a high school senior, and have been updating since.
 - **[Regenerative Therapies Website](https://github.com/alexcarron/regenerative-therapies/):** A website for the company Regenerative Therapies
 - **[Personal Recreational Activity Generator](https://github.com/alexcarron/recreational-activity-generator):** An web app for creating recreational activities and searching or generating one to do based on your available time, items, focus, and wanted productivity.
 - **[Rock E-Store](https://github.com/alexcarron/rock-estore):** A web app made for buying rocks online and managing the purchases and stock of rocks all within the website.
 Created with a team of 5 developers and built in Java 11=> Spring Boot and Angular 17.